OBESITY & DISABILITY SOCIAL SECURITY RULING 19-2P

 OBESITY AND DIABETES MELLITUS – SOCIAL SECURITY RULING 14-2P

-In order to be found disabled due to diabetes, the disease must be evaluated under other body systems that can be impaired by the disease.
-For example, if a person has undergone an amputation due to diabetes, the SSA will look to listing 1.00, instead of the diabetes listing.
+In order to win benefits due to diabetes, the disease must impact another under body system.
+For example, if a person has had an amputation due to diabetes, then the SSA will look at the case under listing 1.00, instead of the diabetes listing.

 - Amputation under the musculoskeletal system (1.00).

-- Diabetic neuropathy, under the neurological listings (11.00).
+- Diabetic neuropathy, under the neurological listing (11.00).